 The CB2 receptor, on the other hand, is located peripherally.
 Specifically, it is involved in the immune system (splenic macrophages, T and B lymphocytes), peripheral nerves, and the vas deferens.

 Both the CB1 and CB2 receptors inhibit adenylate cyclase and stimulate potassium channels.
-As a result, the CR1 receptors inhibit the release of several neurotransmitters, including acetylcholine, glutamate, norepinephrine, dopamine, serotonin, and gamma–aminobutyric acid (GABA).
-CR2 receptor signaling is involved in immune and inflammatory reactions.
+As a result, the CB1 receptors inhibit the release of several neurotransmitters, including acetylcholine, glutamate, norepinephrine, dopamine, serotonin, and gamma–aminobutyric acid (GABA).
+CB2 receptor signaling is involved in immune and inflammatory reactions.

 In recent decades, the average THC potency of cannabis has increased due to more sophisticated plant breeding and cultivation.
 In the 1970s, the average marijuana cigarette contained approximately 10 mg of THC.
 Currently, a comparable cigarette contains 60-150 mg.
 Because the effects of THC are dose dependent, modern cannabis users may experience greater morbidity than their predecessors.

 Cannabis is available in several forms.
-Marijuana is a combination of the C sativa flowering tops and leaves.
+Marijuana is a combination of the cannabis flowering tops and leaves.
 The THC content is 0.5-5%.
 Two preparations are possible:

 Bhang – Dried leaves and tops